satyam158/Coursera_Capstone/Week 04 Assignments/markdown.md

 For this week, you will required to submit the following:

 A description of the problem and a discussion of the background.
+(15 marks).
-(15 marks) A description of the data and how it will be used to solve the problem.
+A description of the data and how it will be used to solve the problem.
 (15 marks) For the second week, the final deliverables of the project will be: